john672000/NoteBase_Mongo/README.md

-# NoteHub – Smart Note-Taking App with Image Upload
+# 📝NoteHub – Smart Note-Taking App with Image Upload
 ## NoteHub is a full-stack note-taking web application that allows users to create, read, update, and delete notes, with support for uploading and storing images.
 Designed to demonstrate core concepts in handling relational-like data and BLOB (Binary Large Object) storage using modern web technologies.

 🚀 Tech Stack